hm-aemy/hm-aemy.github.io/_posts/2025-11-21-verilator-extension.md

 ---
 As part of our ongoing efforts to improve tooling for hardware verification and software–hardware co-design, we extended Verilator with support for native fault-injection mechanisms.

-Verilator in its current upstream version does not provide built-in fault-injection capabilities, which are essential for verifying hardware behavior under unexpected error conditions.
+Verilator in its current upstream version does not provide built-in fault-injection capabilities, which are essential for investigating hardware behavior under unexpected error conditions.
 Existing solutions either require manual HDL modifications or rely on external tools that reduce performance and need continuous maintenance to ensure compatibility with current simulator versions.
 There are some ideas for adding native fault-injection support to Verilator by adding custom fault objects or assignment operator overloading.
-The Aemy team also aims to integrate a native fault-injection mechanism directly into Verilator to preserve its speed and ensure long-term support.
+The AEMY team aims to integrate a native fault-injection mechanism directly into Verilator to preserve its speed and ensure long-term support.
-In contrast to the current ideas, we follow the concept of hooking into interesting parts of the design in order to inject faults.
+In contrast to the existing ideas, we follow the concept of hooking into interesting parts of the design in order to inject faults.
 As a first step towards this, we are extending verilator to add DPI-hooks, which we reference as _hook-insertion_.
 This term does not reference the actual fault injection, but instead references adding DPI-hooks to provide an interface external code can use to observe or modify signals.
 The _fault-injection_ can then be done through these DPI-hooks during the simulation.